Use this page to navigate the guidance on the virus for people in Scotland.

 Through the Coronavirus Job Retention Scheme businesses receive government grants worth up to 80% of wages to keep workers in jobs, up to £2,500 per worker each month.
 31 July is the last day businesses can submit claims for periods ending on or before 30 June.

-From 1 July 2020, businesses will be given the flexibility to bring furloughed employees back to work part time.
+From 1 July 2020, businesses have the flexibility to bring furloughed employees back to work part time.

-From August 2020, the level of UK Government grant provided through the job retention scheme will be slowly tapered to reflect that people will be returning to work.
-Businesses will be asked to contribute a modest share, but individuals will continue to receive that 80% of salary covering the time they are unable to work.
+From August 2020, the level of UK Government grant provided through the job retention scheme is slowly tapering to reflect that people will be returning to work.
+Businesses are asked to contribute a modest share, but individuals will continue to receive that 80% of salary covering the time they are unable to work.

 Support for the self-employed:

-Those eligible will be able to claim a second and final grant in August 2020.
+Those eligible are able to claim a second and final grant in August 2020.
 The grant will be worth 70 percent of their average monthly trading profits, paid out in a single instalment covering three months’ worth of profits, and capped at £6,570 in total.

 The Self- Assessment payment on account, that is ordinarily due to be paid to HMRC by 31 July 2020 may now be deferred until January 2021.